dzhu8/JSMonitor/README.md

 pip install -e .
 ```

 This will register the JSMonitor commands for use anywhere on your system.
+If using a virtual environment or conda environment to use the commands, make sure to activate the environment beforehand.

 ## Available Commands